Ivanich41/AD-Vulnbox/README.md

 ```
 ip link set enp0s8 up
 ```
-After that, to assign an IP using a DHCP server, enter this command
+After that, to assign an IP using a DHCP client, enter this command
 ```
 dhclient enp0s8
 ```